TheGravityFalls-11/HuffMan-Coding/README.md

 This project is licensed under the MIT License – free to use and modify.

 ## Contact & Contributions 🤝

-- Want to contribute?
-Open an issue or submit a pull request!
-- Need help?
-Reach out at [your-email@example.com](mailto:your-email@example.com)
 - GitHub: [Huffman-Text-Compression](https://github.com/TheGravityFalls-11/HuffMan-Coding)